platformland/electric-book/book/text/explain.md

 > "See, it is just like a railway platform.
 Different trains pull up at a railway platform, each with a different destination, and people get on and off depending on where they are headed.
 In the same way, the technology platform is a central location where various state government, institutions and citizens can gather.
 All government services are offered on the same platform, and citizens can enrol for all eligible services in one place."[^3]

-The UK Government Digital Service tried various metaphors to explain a platform approach to government (many of which are listed below), before arriving  at the concept of building blocks. [^4]
+The UK Government Digital Service tried various metaphors to explain a platform approach to government (many of which are listed below), before arriving  at the concept of building blocks: [^4]

-> We think there’s a simpler, easier way.
+> "We think there’s a simpler, easier way.
 The same public services, but designed and built differently.
 It’s an idea called “government as a platform”.
 It breaks things down into smaller parts, like building blocks.
 Each block does one job.
 It’s easy to connect blocks together, and scale them up when demand increases.
 If some part of the service breaks, we can fix it or upgrade it easily.
-Platforms can be opened up, too, allowing third-party services to use government data.[^5]
+Platforms can be opened up, too, allowing third-party services to use government data."[^5]

 Below are a few different approaches, metaphors and descriptions that may be useful when explaining the idea of platform government.